microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaContactMembership.md

 ```

 ## Description
-the Get-EntraBetaContactMembership cmdlet gets a contact membership in Azure Active Directory.
+The Get-EntraBetaContactMembership cmdlet gets a contact membership in Azure Active Directory.

 ## Examples